-In the harbor area, craft vendors will sell jewelry, pottery, stained glass, and other items.
+In the harbour area, craft vendors will sell jewellery, pottery, stained glass, and other items.
 A history and culture pavilion, a parade, poetry readings, an alternative folk music festival, and concerts ranging from jazz to rock to classical are on the agenda.
 The competitively inclined can enter sandcastle-building, volleyball, Fris-Nok, and pole vault contests.
 The Islendingadunk is a combination pillow fight and joust fought while sitting on a pole suspended over the water; the object is to dunk your opponent.

 Souvenir Viking helmets are likely to be as common on the beach and along the parade route as cheese-head hats in Wisconsin.

 Although the emphasis is on all things Icelandic, the festival offers a few typically Manitoban multicultural mash-ups.
 A poster for the daily pancake breakfast directs visitors to a community center that's "right behind the Ukrainian Catholic Church."
 A pizza-eating contest - with a cash prize - is sponsored by Brennivins Pizza Hüs.
 Instead of eating pepperoni pizza, contestants gorge on "Rulapizza" topped with seasoned lamb and beef salami - a tribute to rullapylsa, an Icelandic lamb dish.

 Visitors fired up for Icelandic culture can pursue their interests further at Gimli's New Iceland Heritage Museum, with its exhibits on the history of Manitoba's Icelandic community and of Lake Winnipeg and its fishing industry (204-642-4001; www.nihm.ca).